Table of Contents

 Mediastinitis and blood loss

-As part of the esophageal perforation in the Boerhaave syndrome, mediastinitis can develop.
-Typical symptoms include fever, retrosternal pain, cutaneous emphysema, superior leverage accumulation and shock.
+Because of the esophageal perforation seen in Boerhaave syndrome, mediastinitis can develop.
+Typical symptoms include fever, retrosternal pain, cutaneous emphysema, superior leverage accumulation, and shock.
 The upper respiratory tract may be moved.
-A sepsis with spread to the pleura or pericardium is possible.
+Sepsis with spread to the pleura or pericardium is possible.

-Another dangerous consequence is a thrombosis of the vena cava.
-If a chest x-ray exhibits a widened mediastinum and cutaneous emphysema in the area of the jugular, these are considered warning signs for mediastinitis.
+Another dangerous complication of Boerhaave syndrome is thrombosis of the vena cava.
+If a chest X-ray reveals a widened mediastinum and cutaneous emphysema in the area of the jugular, these are considered warning signs for mediastinitis.

-In the Mallory-Weiss syndrome, lesions of the mucous membrane and consequent bleeding are crucial.
+In Mallory-Weiss syndrome, lesions of the mucous membrane and consequent bleeding are crucial.
 This can lead to significant blood loss, especially in patients treated with anticoagulant drugs.